dfinity/interface-spec/spec/index.md

 Users interact with the Internet Computer by calling canisters.
 By the very nature of a blockchain protocol, they cannot be acted upon immediately, but only with a delay.
 Moreover, the actual node that the user talks to may not be honest or, for other reasons, may fail to get the request on the way.

-The Internet Computer therefore has a two models for canister calling:
+The Internet Computer has two HTTPS APIs for canister calling:
+- [*Asynchronous*](#http-async-call) canister calling, where the user must poll the Internet Computer for the status of the request.
 - [*Synchronous*](#http-sync-call) canister calling, where the user waits for a certified response from the Internet Computer for the initial call.
-- [*Asynchronous*](#http-async-call) canister calling, where the user must poll the Internet Computer for the status of the request.

-#### Synchronous canister calling {#http-sync-call}

-1. A user submits a synchronous call via the [HTTPS Interface](#http-interface).

-2. The IC asks the targeted canister if it is willing to accept this message and be charged for the expense of processing it.
-This uses the [Ingress message inspection](#system-api-inspect-message) API for normal calls.
-For calls to the management canister, the rules in [The IC management canister](#ic-management-canister) apply.

-3. At some point, the IC may accept the call for processing and set its status to `received`.
-This indicates that the IC as a whole has received the call and plans on processing it (although it may still not get processed if the IC is under high load).

-4. If the call is processed (sufficient resources, call not yet expired), it will be executed, for some calls this may be atomic, for others this involves multiple internal steps.

-5. Eventually, a response will be produced which will be replied the user.
-The response can be a `reply`, indicating success, a `reject`, indicating some form of error.

-6. In the case that the call has been retained for long enough before a response is generated, but the request has not expired yet, the IC can forget the response data and only remember the call as `done`, to prevent a replay attack.

-7. The user can also afterwards retrieve the state of the request via the [HTTPS Interface](#http-interface) for a certain amount of time.

-8. Once the expiry time is past, the IC can prune the call and its response, and completely forget about it.

 #### Asynchronous canister calling {#http-async-call}